← Older Post Back to Tips & Tricks Newer Post →

 skim and paint method - how to smooth textured walls

-The above method might take a while to do, but the skim and paint method will not only take longer, but needs a lot more skill to do it.
-To put it simply, here is what it entails (without going into full detail):
+The Wet Sanding method might take a while to do, but the skim coat and paint method will not only take longer, but needs a lot more skill to do it.
+Also, the difference is very significant.
+To put it simply, here is what it entails (without going into full detail) and how you can DIY skim coating technique:

 • Add a drywall specific primer to the wall.
-Once done, skim the topcoat.
+Once done, skim coat the topcoat.

-• Use a premixed drywall joint 'paste'.
+• Use a premixed drywall mud 'paste' or in other words joint compound.
 It should be thick like peanut butter.
-Put it into a mud pan and using slow movements, apply it as a coating onto the wall.
+Put it into a mud pan and using slow movements, apply it as a first coat onto the wall.

 • If you find that the primer is a little glossy, sand it first to help the paste stick better.